-The ISRC offers self-identified Indigenous students (status and non-status First Nations, Inuit, and Métis) a variety of services to assist them academically and financially.
+The ISRC offers Indigenous students (status and non-status First Nations, Inuit, and Métis) a variety of services to assist them academically and financially.
 The ISRC also offers the Memorial University community at the St. John’s campus information services.

 Indigenous Student Services

 Tutoring services are available through the ISRC to all Indigenous students, whether you are a first-year having a hard time in math class or a fourth-year looking to boost your GPA in preparation for the next leg of your education journey.
 We can also assist you in accessing services outside the ISRC through referral to the on-campus units and student support services such as Academic Advising, the Blundon Centre, the Writing Centre, etc. You can also apply to provide tutoring services.
 At the beginning of each semester the ISRC makes a call for tutors which is open to any student currently enrolled at Memorial.